sagemath/trac_to_gh/Issue 5313.md

 # Issue 5313: patch singular so that when it runs out of memory the error message says "singular" in it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5313

 Original creator: was